RocketCommunicationsInc/astro-www/src/pages/components/select/specs.md

 ---
 title: Select
-description: TWhen activated, Select Menus allow users to select a value from a list.
+description: When activated, Select Menus allow users to select a value from a list.
 Once a value is selected, the Select Menu displays the selected value.
 layout: project:layouts/component-docs/component-docs-layout.astro
 ---